josh-hs-ko/Thesis/README.md

 #### Thesis.Ornament.Algebraic.FundamentalTheorems
 Two fundamental theorems about algebraic ornaments and classifying algebras.
-*The AOOA Theorem:* Algebraic ornamentation by an classifying algebra produces an isomorphic datatype.
+*The AOOA Theorem:* Algebraic ornamentation by a classifying algebra produces an isomorphic datatype.
 *The OAAO Theorem:* A classifying algebra derived from an algebraic ornament is isomorphic to the algebra of the ornament.

 #### Thesis.Ornament.Algebraic.Fusion